 - 1) Monitored Natural Attenuation is more passive than other decontamination options and is non-destructive to materials.
-This option may be preferable depending on the scope and severity of contamination. - 2) Forced or Hot Air ventilation methods are recommended for vapor plume contamination or low surface concentration of L-1 in large volumetric spaces, including HVAC systems, or open areas; efficacy may be typically achieved in hours to days based on the low to moderate persistence of L-1 with less waste and adverse impacts to materials.
-Hydrolysis and vesicant byproduct CVAA may be formed and stay on surfaces longer than L-1.
-Capture technologies, such as activated carbon-containing air filters, would be required to prevent transfer of the L-1 vapor to the outside environment or prevent recirculation into other surrounding spaces. - 3) Other approaches such as modified vaporous hydrogen peroxide (mVHP®; a combination of ammonia and hydrogen peroxide vapor), or chlorine dioxide have not been tested for decontamination of surfaces with L-1.
-These oxidants may be theoretically effective and advantageous based on expected formation of less toxic arsenic-containing byproducts.
-Steam has not been tested for L-1 and may lead to L-1 hydrolysis and formation of vesicant byproduct CVAA. - Sensitive Equipment or Items: Forced or Hot Air ventilation may be used for L-1 and can be used either in-situ or exsitu to decontaminate these items.
-Capture technologies using activated carbon air filters would be required to prevent transfer of the L-1 vapor to the outside environment or prevent recirculation into other surrounding spaces.
-Although testing has not been performed, fumigation with mVHP® is another option that could be efficacious aside from formation of less toxic arsenic-containing byproducts, with no or minimal impact on materials. - Aqueous Solutions: L-1 degrades rapidly via hydrolysis but forms other toxic compounds and vesicants, such as CVAA and arsenite, as well as HCl.
-Decontamination operations involving bleach or other oxidants may yield aqueous solutions containing arsenic compounds that may have been converted to less toxic forms.
-Some toxicity will still be retained (see toxic byproducts statement under Cautions above).
-Avoid any additional release and/or inappropriate disposal to water systems, drains, or sewers.
-Contain or transfer liquid to appropriate containers and dispose of according to WASTE MANAGEMENT section below. - Water Systems: Removal of contaminated water will lessen L-1 and its breakdown products' contamination in water systems, but they may persist in hydraulic dead ends and via sorption to system components (e.g., plastics) that act as sinks.
-It may be necessary to isolate potentially affected portions of the system to evaluate them and implement decontamination.
-A contaminated water system may transfer L-1 and its breakdown products to building and premise plumbing, which then may also require decontamination.
-As L-1 is denser than water, it may sink and accumulate in low lying areas, such as the bottom of pipes and tanks.
+This option may be preferable depending on the scope and severity of contamination. - 2) Forced or Hot Air ventilation methods are recommended for vapor plume contamination or low surface concentration of HD and L-1 in large volumetric spaces, including HVAC systems, or open areas; efficacy may be typically achieved in hours to days with less waste and adverse impacts to materials.
+L-1 hydrolysis and vesicant byproduct CVAA may be formed and would stay on surfaces longer than L-1.
+Capture technologies, such as activated carbon-containing air filters, would be required to prevent transfer of the HD and L-1 vapors to the outside environment or prevent recirculation into other surrounding spaces. - 3) Fumigations with modified vaporous hydrogen peroxide (mVHP®; a combination of ammonia and hydrogen peroxide vapor) or chlorine dioxide (ClO2) have been reported to be effective against HD. mVHP® and ClO2 have not been tested for decontamination of surfaces with L-1.
+These oxidants may be theoretically effective and advantageous based on expected formation of less toxic arsenic-containing byproducts. - 4) Steam application has been reported to effectively degrade HD on surfaces with no HD found in the condensate.
+Steam has not been tested for L-1 and may lead to L-1 hydrolysis and formation of vesicant byproduct CVAA.

+Sensitive Equipment or Items: Forced or Hot Air ventilation may be used for HL and can be used either in-situ or ex-situ to decontaminate these items.
+Capture technologies using activated carbon air filters would be required to prevent transfer of the L-1 and HD vapor to the outside environment or prevent recirculation into other surrounding spaces.
+Although testing has not been performed, fumigation with mVHP® is another option that could be efficacious aside from formation of less toxic arsenic-containing byproducts, with no or minimal impact on materials.